MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects from a collection if the property value of the object is an exact match for the specified value.
 This operation is case-sensitive.

-For example: `Get-Process | where ProcessName -CContains "svchost"`
+For example: `Get-Process | Where-Object ProcessName -CContains "svchost"`

 **CContains** refers to a collection of values and is true if the collection contains an item that is an exact match for the specified value.
 If the input is a single object, PowerShell converts it